 - Antioxidants From The Tea

 Since boba milk tea is made with milk and tea as its key ingredients, you can hope to gain some of the health benefits of the antioxidative polyphenols in the tea.
-The polyphenols and antioxidants content is based on the tea variety you opt for— black tea, green tea, etc. But again, all these are not pronounced enough and get easily outdone by the high sugar content of this beverage.
+The polyphenols and antioxidants content is based on the tea variety you opt for— black tea, green tea, etc. This may boost your immunity and energy.
+But again, all these are not pronounced enough and get easily outdone by the high sugar content of this beverage.
 You should instead go for a regular blend of your favorite tea to reap the corresponding benefits.

 Made from cassava, boba beads are, as such, gluten-free, dairy-free, and vegan.
 Boba tea made with almond milk and soy milk can be suitable for a vegan diet.
 Still, you must be mindful of the milk used in the particular milk tea you order if you are on a vegan diet.